Robert Vernon (art patron)

 Robert Vernon (1774–1849) was an English contractor and businessman, known as a patron of art.

 Life

 Vernon was a self-made man, a jobmaster, posting contractor, and dealer in horses in London in a large way.
-He amassed a fortune as contractor for the supply of horses to the British armies during the Napoleonic wars.
+He amassed a fortune as contractor for the supply of horses to the British armies during the Napoleonic Wars.

 Between 1820 and 1847 Vernon collected about 200 pictures by living British artists, with a few by other European painters.
-On 22 December 1847 he presented a selection of 157 pictures from his collection to the nation.
-This collection was housed at first in Marlborough House; it was moved to the South Kensington Museum, and in 1876 to the National Gallery in Trafalgar Square.
-It was subsequently split between the National Gallery and Tate Gallery.
-He also intended to give money in his will to support art and artists.
-In the event Leicester Viney Smith inherited from the unmarried Vernon, changing his surname to do so.
+On 22 December 1847 he presented a selection of 166 pictures from his collection to the nation through a gift to the National Gallery.